mnot/I-D/h2-cache-digest/draft.md

 TODO: discuss how effective the suggested mitigations actually would be.

-Additionally, User Agents SHOULD NOT send CACHE_DIGEST when in "privacy mode."
+Additionally, User Agents SHOULD NOT send Cache-Digest header when in "privacy mode."

 --- back